 Why we chose the TP-Link Archer C1200:

 TP-Link's Tether app is one of the better router apps for mobile, meaning setting up and managing the router shouldn't be a hassle.
 The router itself features AC1200-class dual-band speeds (300Mbps at 2.4GHz and 867Mbps at 5GHz), two USB ports, and Gigabit Ethernet ports.
 While these specifications aren't earth-shattering, they are the important basics you need for good wireless connectivity.

-If you plan to stream 4K content or perform other data-heavy tasks, then you may want to consider a more powerful model, but theis an excellent choice for saving money while providing Wi-Fi for all basic tasks.
+If you plan to stream 4K content or perform other data-heavy tasks, then you may want to consider a more powerful model, but the TP-Link Archer C1200 (2021) is an excellent choice for saving money while providing Wi-Fi for all basic tasks.